huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 # Manual Configuration

-To host and share your dataset, create a dataset repository on the Hugging Face Hub and upload your data files.

 This guide will show you how to configure a custom structure for your dataset repository.

-A dataset with a supported structure and file format (`.txt`, `.csv`, `.parquet`, `.jsonl`, `.mp3`, `.jpg`, `.zip` etc.) automatically has a dataset viewer on its dataset page on the Hub.
+A dataset with a supported structure and file format (`.txt`, `.csv`, `.parquet`, `.jsonl`, `.mp3`, `.jpg`, `.zip` etc.) automatically has a Dataset Viewer on its dataset page on the Hub.
+You can use YAML to configure the splits and builder parameters that are used by the Viewer.

+It is even possible to define multiple configurations for the same dataset (e.g. if the dataset has various independant files).

 ## Define your splits and subsets in YAML

 ## Splits

-If you have multiple files and want to define which file goes into which split, you can use the YAML `configs` field at the top of your README.md.
+If you have multiple files and want to define which file goes into which split, you can use YAML at the top of your README.md.

 For example, given a repository like this one: